-- Lack of leadership support – Because CRM can fundamentally change in the way an organization operates, it requires buy-in from the top.
+- Lack of leadership support – Because CRM can fundamentally change the way an organization operates, it requires buy-in from the top.
 Leaders should be committed to sponsoring and championing the implementation to encourage system use throughout the organization.

-- Dedicated Resources – Success with CRM often requires a significant number of resources including time, money and people.
+- Dedicated Resources – Success with CRM often requires a significant resources including time, money and people.
 If organizations don’t devote the required resources, they often won’t realize returns on their technology investments.

 - Poor data quality – Bad data is perhaps the most common and persistent problem that leads to CRM failure.
 Poor data quality not only frustrates marketing and sales efforts but can also cause a lack of trust in the system, resulting in poor adoption.